 Explore.
 Invent.
 Discover.

-2017 Summer Camp teens have issued a resounding request for fall meet-ups, and we hear their calls.
-These Fall 2017 weekends offer an exciting opportunity to continue practicing wilderness living skills in an inclusive, supportive group of peers aged 13-16.
+Teens have issued a resounding request for fall meet-ups, and we hear their calls.
+These Fall weekends offer an exciting opportunity to continue practicing wilderness living skills in an inclusive, supportive group of peers aged 13-16.
 New and returning teens are invited to lead each other on new paths, as they venture out to diverse natural areas and light fires of inspiration.

 Create a woods community with friends new and old as we step into unknown challenges and possibilities in the forest.
 Learn to master the fundamentals of finding food, shelter and fire.
 Hone your crafting skills and play epic games that never end.
 Foster a deep connection with your peers and mentors, as we all support each other on a journey of discovery, problem solving, leadership and self-reliance.
 Some projects we may explore include: